Vom1124/RasPi_GPS_IMU/README.md

      Again, edit the permission to the connected USB device to give the communication permission

          sudo chmod 0777 /dev/ttyUSB0
-     This permission might be required multiple times depending on the USB port used.
+     This above permission might be required multiple times depending on the USB port used.

 Once all the necessary packages are installed and verified, simply start the ros2 nodes as*